Valentin-Koeberl/Valentin-Koeberl/README.md

 **Skills:** Video Production, Design, Web Development, Social Media, Project Management

 ### 2. Webt 2024/2025
-**Description:** My school tasks of the Subject Webdevelopment are all safed in a repositoryon Github.This repository is all about DreamLabs.
+**Description:** My school tasks of the Subject Webdevelopment are all safed in a repositoryon Github.
+This repository is all about DreamLabs.
 DreamLabs Production is a virtual company founded by Laurens Vidan and Valentin Köberl as part of the Media Technology course at HTL 3 Rennweg.
 In this course, we focus on web technologies, particularly HTML5, CSS, PHP and JavaScript.

 **Technologies:** HTML5, CSS, Javascript